-Tourism agency pursuing district renewal, assessment increase to better attract tourist to Great Falls
+Tourism agency pursuing district renewal, assessment increase to better attract tourists to Great Falls

 The city’s tourism agency is requesting that City Commissioners renew the tourism business improvement district, which is funded by an assessment on lodging facilities in the city.